otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/07-env-variables-vercel-micro-frontends.md

 2. Click on the **Add New... > Project** option
 3. Select the **Import Git Repository** option.
 You will need to authorise **Vercel** to access your **GitHub** repositories
 4. Import the repository that you want to deploy
-5. Configure the project settings such as name, framework preset, etc
+5. Configure the project settings such as name, framework preset, environment variables, etc
 6. Click on the **Deploy** button

 The application will be deployed to **Vercel**.
 You can access the deployed application using the provided URL.